- Insightly vs. Zoho are evenly matched in sales automation and contact management.

 To help you make a more informed decision, this post will compare the two CRMs based on systems and pricing, features, mobile capabilities, and integrations.

-Insightly and Zoho employ the standard software-as-a-service (SaaS) model and offer three subscriptions tiers that are priced on a per user, per month basis.
+Insightly and Zoho employ the standard software-as-a-service (SaaS) model and offer subscription tiers priced on a per user, per month basis.

-Zoho’s tiers are divided into Standard, Professional, and Enterprise.
+Zoho’s tiers are divided into Standard, Professional, Enterprise, and Ultimate.

-Standard includes access to sales forecasting, reports and dashboards, a document library, email marketing, and a 100,000 record limit.
+- Standard includes access to reports and dashboards, a conversion workflow, email marketing insights, and a 100,000 records limit.

-Professional offers Adwords integration, workflow automation, inventory management, social features, and unlimited records.
+- Professional offers webhooks, inventory management, Google Ads integrations, and unlimited records.

-Enterprise adds territory management, custom module creation, multiple currency conversion, time-based automation, and even custom applications.
+- Enterprise adds a conversational AI tool, mobile SDK, custom module creation, workflow automation, and custom applications.

 Insightly offers four subscription types: Basic, Plus, Professional, and Enterprise.

-Plus includes all of the features of the Basic package and adds priority email support, because that’s how capitalism works.
+- Professional includes all of the features of the Basic package and adds custom webhooks, 250,000 records, and complete workflow automation among other features.

-Professional and Enterprise both increase the number of templates, mass emails, custom fields, space for storing records and files, custom fields, and rows for the lead importer.
+- Enterprise increases the number of templates and mass emails and adds custom fields, space for storing records and files, better business intelligence tools, and unlimited records.

 Both companies also offer free versions of their software, albeit with limited functionality.

-In the beginning, every CRM was designed, more or less, to do one thing: manage contacts.
-As you would expect, Zoho and Insightly both provide ample contact management functionality.
-Both platforms let you to import leads and create custom fields to match the structure you’ve been using in another platform.
+CRMs were originally designed to manage contacts, making this feature set indispensable for both vendors.
+Zoho and Insightly both provide ample contact management functionality.
+Both platforms let you import leads from your current system and create custom fields to match the structure you’ve been using in another platform.

 Further, each platform features the now common hierarchy of leads, opportunities, contacts, and accounts (or “organizations” in Insightly).
-On the page for each record, users can track the emails and attachments they’ve sent to a contact as well as calls they’ve made, assign follow-up tasks, record notes, and change the contact’s sales stage.
+On the page for each record, users can track interactions, assign follow-up tasks, record notes, and change the contact’s sales stage.

 Though the basic contact management functionality is similar, there are some differences between the two platforms.